Style Guidance home

 masculinity

 Masculinity refers to the set of attributes and behaviors traditionally associated with men and boys.
-While many qualities of masculinity have been constructed within a patriarchal power structure, masculinity itself is not inherently negative or positive and has no fixed meaning.
-Certain negative manifestations of masculinity can be described as toxic masculinity, which can result in valorizing physical and mental “toughness,” suppressing emotion, violence as a precursor to power, internalizing misogyny, or being homophobic.
-Specifying the actions or behaviors being described and the context in which they occurred can clarify the meaning and impact of toxic masculinity.
+It is not inherently negative or positive and has no fixed meaning.
+Historically, masculinity was associated with physical strength and dominance.
+A more expansive view of masculinity places emphasis on emotional intelligence and social responsibility.
+Certain negative manifestations of masculinity can result in valorizing physical and mental “toughness,” suppressing emotion, violence as a precursor to power, internalizing misogyny, or being homophobic.
+Critics say the conversation around masculinity has become too focused on its negativity, leading to a lack of attention to and support for boys and men facing struggles in education, employment, mental health and more.

 Me Too / #MeToo